bunnyfoo/Tamshai-AI-Playground/docs/deployment/QUICK_START.md

 ### VPS Deployment (Hetzner/DigitalOcean)

+> **📖 Complete Guide:** For detailed instructions, troubleshooting, and security configuration, see the [VPS Deployment Guide](../../infrastructure/terraform/vps/README.md).

 The project includes Terraform configuration for fully automated VPS deployment with **no manual SSH required**.

 #### Prerequisites for VPS Deployment